WhatLibrarian/Presentations/ccweek1.md

 # 7.    the CC global network.
 ___
 # Presentation Information
-This presentation was built on [Markdown](

-    This page was built with Markdown by Roe McKernan Feel free to fork this page and edit, let's make it better.
+This page was built with [Markdown](https://en.wikipedia.org/wiki/Markdown) by Roe McKernan Feel free to [fork this page and edit](https://github.com/WhatLibrarian/Presentations/blob/master/ccweek1.md), let's make it better.